pavanpodila/component-metadata-loader/README.md

 > extracted.

 Here is the part of the loader, that reads the AST, extracts the decorator, and finally strips it from the AST.
-Using this pruned AST, we generate the code that will sent to the next loader in the pipeline.
+Using this pruned AST, we generate the code that is sent to the next loader in the pipeline.

 ```js